Almost 99% of rank-and-file Garda vote no confidence in Commissioner Drew Harris

 Announcing the outcome of the vote in Dublin, GRA general secretary Ronan Slevin said it was the largest return for a ballot in the history of the association.

-“It is a loud and clear message that we as an association have lost confidence in the direction of where policing has been led in this country,” he said.
+“(It) is a loud and clear message that we as an association have lost confidence in the direction of where policing is being led in this country,” he said.

 “And, as such, it is now in the hands of government to stand up and take action.”